abrarh93/bookHub/README.md

-# Books-bootstrap-website
+# BookHub is a single page application where you can view the books published recently
-In this project, we had created a complete books website.
+In this project, a homepage is built to show a complete book website.

-Top Open this website just go to src and open Index.html file.
+To run the code just clone or download the code and go to src folder and open index.html
-That's it.
-Enjoy...!